Yoga Skills for EMDR Therapists:

 The Institute for Creative Mindfulness is an approved provider of continuing education in EMDR Therapy by the EMDR International Association (EMDRIA) Approval: #10002.
 The program "Yoga Skills for EMDR Therapists: Enhancing Preparation, Case Conceptualization, and Managing Difficult Situations in Reprocessing" is approved for 12 EMDRIA credits (#10002-85).

 Technological Requirements: Attendance at all live sessions on the indicated dates is mandatory for completion of this course.
 These live lecture and practicum sessions will be hosted by the video conferencing platform Zoom.
 Links for joining these live sessions via zoom are included in the course portals.
 These links will prompt you to download the Zoom software if you have not already done so, and will then connect you to the session.
-Please plan on joining a few minutes early for trouble shooting if you are not already familiar with the platform.
+Please plan on joining a few minutes early for troubleshooting if you are not already familiar with the platform.
 For more information on how to join a Zoom meeting, please read through the following article: https://www.howtogeek.com/662339/how-to-join-a-zoom-meeting/.
+You are STRONGLY encouraged to also have a wired headset with a microphone or AirPods (or a similar Bluetooth product with earbuds and a microphone).
 By registering for these trainings, you acknowledge that you meet the technological requirements needed to participate.

-Refund/Cancellation Policy: By registering for these trainings, you acknowledge you have read and agree to ICM's Organizational Policies, which stipulate the terms of refunds and cancellations.
+Refund/Cancellation Policy: By registering for these trainings, you acknowledge you have read and agree to ICM's Organizational Policies, which stipulate the terms for refunds, cancellations, and resolving grievances and disputes.

 Email email@example.com with any questions or concerns.